Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Experiments and Results

 This subsection presents the temporal consistency metric scores using the method presented in Section \ref{subsec:temporal-consistency}.
-We have used three models for comparison on a diverse set of videos: Our PHG-MAE-NRand model, our PHG-MAE-Distil (4.4M) model and the Mask2Former \cite{cheng2022masked} baseline model.
+We compared three models on a diverse set of videos: Our PHG-MAE-NRand model, our PHG-MAE-Distil (4.4M) model and the Mask2Former \cite{cheng2022masked} baseline model.
 The results can be seen in Table \ref{tb:temporal-consistency-scores}.

-Since this metric computation is completely unsupervised, we can use any semantic segmentation predictions as long as we have access to the optical flows of each frame.
+As this metric computation is completely unsupervised, we can use any semantic segmentation predictions as long as we have access to the optical flows of each frame.
 While our PHG-MAE model, ensembled across 30 candidates, provides better results than Mask2Former in terms of temporal consistency, the 4.4M distilled version shows a better overall score.
 This further implies that these distilled models can be used for real autonomous robotics applications showcasing good performance and great consistency.